 Controls are implemented to manage operational risks as described in section B.4.
-Investment in key processes is underway to increase automation and improve control, including during the period the introduction of a new tool for managing LDI fund events.
+Investment in key processes is underway to increase automation and improve control, including during the period the automation of regular rebalances and disinvestments.
 A policy is in place for reporting and remediating incidents and breaches.
 Incidents are required to be logged on the central risk system and root cause analysis is discussed and documented.
 Remediation actions are taken to address the incident and any underlying drivers, and there is regular reporting and management information to ARC and the ISOC on relevant incidents.